-We would like to thank the Center and Provincial National Health Insurance Bureaus for their support and provision of secondary data during the preparation session, and Valiya SICHANTHONGTHIP and Norasin INTHISANE for their valuable support during the main survey session.
-Special thanks go to the Chiefs of Champhone and Xaibouly Districts for their permission to conduct the survey, especially Sonelasinh KHOMTHILATH who assisted us with coordinating the with village chiefs.
-We are also grateful to the chiefs of visited villages who helped us to gather the participants and all survey investigators.
-We wish to thank Professor Shinji Kaneko, whose constructive comments led to a significant assumption for this study.
+We would like to thank the Center and Provincial National Health Insurance Bureaus for their support of secondary data during the preparation session, Valiya SICHANTHONGTHIP and Norasin INTHISANE for their valuable support during the main survey session.
+Special thanks go to the Chiefs of Champhone and Xaibouly Districts for permission of the survey, especially Sonelasinh KHOMTHILATH, who assisted us to coordinate with village chiefs.
+We are also grateful to the chiefs of the visited villages who helped us gather the participants and all survey investigators.
+We wish to thank Professor Shinji KANEKO whose constructive comments led to significant improvements for this study.
 Finally, our immense thanks go to the colleagues who contributed their insights and comments towards this study in seminars.
-This study is kindly supported by JSPS KAKENHI Grant Number JP16H05704 and JP17K03692.
+This study is kindly supported by JSPS KAKENHI Grant Number JP16H05704.